 Although economic progress has slowed in recent times, the Heritage Foundation’s Index of Economic Freedom still ranks Singapore as the second most open market in the world.
 Security lies in its strong economic foundations and carefully monitored regulatory framework, which gives freedom to investors and business owners with commercial interests in the city.

 Global concerns have seen the growth rate of Singapore take a hit in 2016.
-But Singapore has bounced back with resilience and flexibility after several global financial crises in the past, and by the end of 2020, its GDP is projected to have reached as high as
+But Singapore has bounced back with resilience and flexibility after several global financial crises in the past, and by the end of 2020, its GDP is projected high.

 The best quality of life